How To Redomicile A Foreign Company To Singapore?

 • Redomiciling to Singapore means that it will be primarily subject to Singapore law, including for taxation purposes, rather than that of its original place of incorporation.
 Singapore taxes corporations at a lower rate than many other developed countries.

 Singapore has one of the lowest corporate tax rates in the world at 17%.
-This is an attractive proposition for foreign companies to redomicile to the city-state.
+Hence, this is an attractive proposition for foreign companies to redomicile to the city-state.

 With double tax agreements with many countries worldwide, companies in Singapore are not subject to double taxation.